kumarde/kumarde.github.io/source/_posts/names.md

 Honestly?
 Most people still don’t get it.
 That’s okay - a rose by another name is just as sweet.

-Fitting in is overrated anyway.
+Besides, fitting in is overrated anyway.